visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/CreateBonds_operator.rst

 Some file formats specify the vectors for the unit cell (sometimes called "direct lattice" vectors) containing the molecular data in the file.
 If they are present and **Use provided unit cell vectors** is checked, then it will use those values instead of the ones specified in this window.

 **Vector for X, Y, and Z** controls the actual vectors describing the amount to displace in each of the three axes.

+Examples in use
+"""""""""""""""

+See :ref:`moleculardatafeatures_head` for examples of the CreateBonds operator in use with the :ref:`molecule_plot_head`.